accounts-js/accounts/docs/transports/graphql.md

 }
 ```

 By default accounts-js only allow 'username', 'email' and 'password' for the user.
-In order to add custom fields you need to pass the `validateNewUser` function when you instanciate the 'accounts-password' package.
+In order to add custom fields you need to pass the `validateNewUser` function when you instantiate the 'accounts-password' package.

 ```javascript
 // server.js